armadaproject/armada/docs/production-install.md

   password: "password1"
 ```

-For all configuration options you can specify in your values file, see [executor helm docs](./helm/executor.md).
+For all configuration options you can specify in your values file, see [executor Helm docs](./helm/executor.md).

-Fill in the appropriate values in the above template and save it as executor-values.yaml.
+Fill in the appropriate values in the above template and save it as `executor-values.yaml`.

 Then run: